-- Consider all team member ideas with respectful language and attention. - · All points of fact must be substantiated by page 2 ©2017 Girl Rising documented evidence from a credible source.
-The UN team can decide how to award or deduct points for success or failure in providing credible evidence.
+- Consider all team member ideas with respectful language and attention. - All points of fact must be substantiated by documented evidence from a credible source.
+The UN team can decide how to award or deduct points for success or failure in providing credible evidence. - Everyone should follow a uniform structure for presentation, challenge, and rebuttal.
+(Teachers might consider providing this structure at the onset of the project.)